Updated: Jun 1, 2026

 For a true 7-day NYC itinerary, aim for 7 full days on the ground—arrive the evening before Day 1 if possible, and depart the morning after Day 7.

-Use OMNY contactless (tap your card/phone) on subway/buses — $3 per ride, capped at ~$35 per rolling 7-day period.
-MetroCards can no longer be bought or refilled as of Jan 2026; existing balances can be transferred.
+Use OMNY contactless (tap your card/phone) on subway/buses — about $3.04 per ride, capped at about $35 per Mon–Sun week on subway/local bus.
+MetroCards can no longer be bought or refilled; any remaining balances are still being phased out—OMNY contactless is standard.

 Where to Stay for a Week in NYC